DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 	- Remade the apartment level using this system & it works!
 4. Made new lighting settings that result in smaller & lower-res light maps.
 	- Baked the remade apartment scenes + the LobbyFavela scene w/ these settings
+	- We should be using these settings to bake for our weekly builds, NOT the high quality settings we've been using
 5. Made a new post-processing volume & applied it to the remade apartment scenes + the LobbyFavela scene
 6. Increased compression on EACH of the environmental textures in the game
 	- this cut the build size in half after I also made the light maps lower res